TanishqJoshi/Efficient-Data-Stream-Anomaly-Detection/README.md

 3. **Real-Time Visualization**:
    - The data stream is visualized in an animated plot using `matplotlib.animation`.
    - Anomalies are highlighted with red scatter points on the plot, updating in real-time as the data stream progresses.

+## Customization
+- **Smoothing Factor (`beta`)**: Adjusts the sensitivity of the EWMA to new data.
+A value closer to `1` makes it more responsive to changes, while a value closer to `0` makes it more stable.
+- **Threshold Multiplier**: Adjusts the sensitivity of anomaly detection.
+Increasing this value will make the system less sensitive to smaller anomalies.

 ## Installation
 1. Clone the repository: